 a page from my skull study sketch book

-Skulls and bones are a touchy subject for some.
-There are those that feel they have dark overtones, but the reality is that they are just bones.
+There are many polarizing opinions about skulls and bones.
+Some people feel they have dark or morbid undertones, but to me, they are just bones.
 Structures that live beneath the skin, an armature.

-Each bone and skull are unique and when you truly sit and examine them are incredibly intricate and fascinating to study up close.
+Every bone and skull is unique and when you truly sit and examine them, you’ll find that they are incredibly intricate and fascinating to study up close.

-Sketchbook drawing of a toad skeleton I found my garage
+Sketchbook drawing of a toad skeleton I found in my garage

 Why do I draw/paint skulls and bones?

-I originally started drawing them for study, but struggled with my first few because I did not have a great understanding of the anatomy of animal skulls.
-I spent a lot of time researching and studying them to have a better knowledge of the overall skull structure.
-This lead me to reading articles on Osteology and I was very fascinated by the amount of information that can be obtained from studying bones and skulls.
+Originally, I started drawing skulls while my daughter was young because I could set one up and work on drawings of them as time allowed.
+Initially, I didn’t have a great understanding of animal skull anatomy, so I dove headfirst into researching and studying them to have a better understanding of skull structure.
+This lead me to reading articles on Osteology, and I was very fascinated by the amount of information that can be obtained from studying bones and skulls.

-Skulls themselves are works of art.
-I have skulls of animals I will never stand face to face with, and quite honestly would be terrified to do so.
+Skulls and bones themselves are works of art.
+I have skulls of animals that I will never stand face to face with, and quite honestly would be terrified to do so.

-But I can study them up close, understand the structure, marvel at it's design, feel the weight, examine each terrifying tooth, and wonder endlessly about the life of that animal.
+This close up view allows me to study them, understand the structure, marvel at it's design, feel the weight, examine each terrifying tooth, and wonder endlessly about the life of that animal.

 a leopard skull drawing from my 30 skulls in 30 days project.
 Learn more about the project here.